balassy/arduino-mp3-alarm-clock/README.md

-# arduino-mp3-alarm-clock
+# MP3 Alarm Clock

-An ESP8266-controlled, NTP-based alarm clock that can play MP3 music from a microSD car.
+An ESP8266 microcontroller and NTP-based alarm clock that plays MP3 music from a microSD card.